khinshankhan/dotfiles/README.md

 # scripts
 A repository of useful shell scripts.
-Note this README should be updated as new scripts or changes in code are commited,and there should be description of each file.
+Note this README should be updated as new scripts or changes in code are commited,and there should be a general description of each file.
+If the file has multiple parts to it (eg a `.bashrc`), each "aspect" should be commented with a description of its purpose.

 ## Descriptions